-Last weekend I finally found the time to watch« The Founder » (2016), the story of how Ray Kroc (aka He-who-made-McDonald’s-a-Company) stole MacDonald’s from his true founders: the brothers MacDonald, Richard & Maurice.
+Last weekend I finally found the time to watch « The Founder » (2016), the story of how Ray Kroc (aka He-who-made-McDonald’s-a-Company) stole MacDonald’s from his true founders: the brothers MacDonald, Richard & Maurice.

 Ray Kroc, turning the chain into the most successful fast food corporation in the world.
+One in every 8 American workers has been employed by McDonald’s!

 The movie is entertaining – at least for a rainy Sunday evening, but its cinematographic qualities did not urge me to write an article about it.
 No, what truly stroke me are all the insights about entrepreneurship, lean-manufacturing, frugality, business making and breakthrough innovation that you can find in the first half of the movie.
 Each one is illustrated with several scenes that give shapes to the concept.